YuanEldaif/MEFA/README.md

 **NOTE**: All configs and arguments use the pixel range [0, 255] for adversarial perturbation adv_eps and attack step size adv_eta.
 However, all experiments scale images so that the pixels range is [-1, 1].
 Adversarial parameters are scaled accordingly during execution.
 The Langevin step size langevin_eps in the arguments uses the pixel range [-1, 1].
 ## Environment and Pretrained models
-run below command for for the required packages of running the codes in the repo.
+Run below command for for the required packages of running the codes in the repo.
 ```python
 pip3 install -r requirements.txt
 ```